MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/advanced-hunting.md

 # Creating a policy from MDE Advanced Hunting events

-This document outlines the steps to create a WDAC (CI) policy from the Microsoft Defender for Endpoint (MDE) Advanced Hunting events exported as a CSV file.
+This document outlines the steps to create a App Control policy from the Microsoft Defender for Endpoint (MDE) Advanced Hunting events exported as a CSV file.

 ## 1. Export the MDE AH Events as CSV ##

-The WDAC Wizard requires the CSV file in a very specific format.
+The App Control Wizard requires the CSV file in a very specific format.
 The MDE AH query must follow exactly this format:

 ```kql
 DeviceEvents